Paul Philippe of Romania: Criminal conviction

 On 17 December 2020, the High Court of Cassation and Justice sentenced him to 3 years and 4 months of prison, in the Băneasa Farm trial.
+The prosecution argued that the Băneasa Royal Farm never was the property of king Carol II, rendering unlawful Paul-Philippe's claim to get it, therefore the retrocession was a scam based upon corruption.

 On the evening of the charge, police visited his home in Bucharest, however, according to his wife, Lia, he was in Portugal.
 The police arrived at his house at 8:30 p.m.
 The American-born Lia did not speak to the press.
 Bucharest Police were in the process of obtaining a European arrest warrant and released a statement: "Regarding the person sentenced to imprisonment, given that he was not found at home, the prosecution procedure begins.
 The activity of obtaining the European arrest warrant and implicitly of the international pursuit is starting."

 He was arrested in France in June 2022, and released pending an extradition trial.

 In late November 2023, the Paris Court of Appeal denied the request for extradition, labeling it politically motivated.

 After being arrested in Malta, as of April 2024 the Maltese authorities ordered his extradition to Romania.
 In first instance, his extradition was denied, but this has been appealed by the prosecution, and a retrial has been ordered.
 In July 2024 he has been granted bail till the trial ends.
 He is not allowed to leave the country, and has to report to the Police daily.
 The Romanian Justice Ministry sent a delegation to Malta for pleading for his extradition.
 The extradition demand was rejected, due to Romanian prisons being severely overcrowded.

 On 7 April 2025, Paul was arrested in France on the basis of a European arrest warrant.
+His extradition to Romania was refused again in July 2025.
+His extradition was granted in June 2026.